How To Design a Commercial Washroom

 Contactless flush, taps, and soaps

-There’s no doubt that the Covid-19 pandemic has seen people become more aware of the importance of hygiene.
-Many public washrooms now feature contactless soap dispensers, sensor taps and automatic toilet flush mechanisms to avoid the spread of germs.
+There’s no doubt that the COVID-19 pandemic has seen people become more aware of the importance of hygiene.
+Many public washrooms now feature contactless soap dispensers, sensor taps, and automatic toilet flush mechanisms to help prevent the spread of germs.
 Some companies are even developing contactless toilet doors and toilet door locks – a feature that could become a key part of any public washroom design in the future.

 Toilet brushes

-The addition of a toilet brush ensures the toilet can be left in a good state for the next person.
-Hygiene is a big factor when it comes to choosing a toilet brush, which is why metal is a popular choice.
+Adding a toilet brush ensures the toilet can be left in good condition for the next person.
+Hygiene is a major factor when choosing a toilet brush, which is why metal is a popular choice.
 Or why not look at a toilet brush with silicon bristles, as these are much easier to keep clean.

 Decorative features

-These days people expect a public bathroom to be more than an afterthought, with restaurants, bars, and leisure facilities now considering the bathroom facility a part of their brand experience.
-With a couple of mirrors, some wall art, and something as simple as some shelving and plants, you can completely transform the look and feel of your public bathroom, ensuring customers walk away having had a well-rounded experience.
+These days, people expect a public bathroom to be more than an afterthought, with restaurants, bars, and leisure facilities now considering the bathroom facility a part of their brand experience.
+With a couple of mirrors, some wall art, and as simple as shelving and plants, you can completely transform the look and feel of your public bathroom, ensuring customers walk away with a well-rounded experience.

 What materials should you include in a public washroom design?

-Hygiene is at the forefront of any public washroom design, which is why plastics and metals are chosen above fabrics, and carpeted bathrooms are very much a thing of the past!
-In this section, we look at the different materials that you can choose from for your cubicles, panelling, vanity units, and floors, ensuring your public bathroom is both easy to clean and stylish.
+Hygiene is at the forefront of public washroom design, which is why plastics and metals are preferred over fabrics, and carpeted bathrooms are very much a thing of the past!
+In this section, we look at the materials you can choose for your cubicles, panelling, vanity units, and floors, ensuring your public bathroom is both easy to clean and stylish.

 Cubicle materials